pythontime/tac-live_terraform_3_30_23/z-exam-prep/exam-taking-techniques.md

 **Pick a good time for the exam**

 Schedule a time that works well for you, when you don’t have to worry about anything else.
 DO NOT schedule the exam until you are READY!
-I understand that sometimes deadlines have to be set, but in general, don’t register for the exam until you feel confident you can pass.
+It is understandable that deadlines have to be set sometimes, but in general, don’t register for the exam until you feel confident you can pass.
 Things come up in life that can sometimes get in the way of your study time.
 Keep in mind that most exams can be canceled as long as you give 48 hours’ notice.
 (To be sure, check that time frame when registering.)

 **Don’t overstudy the day before the exam**

 Some people like to study hard the day before; some don’t.
 My recommendations are to study from your cheat sheet and maybe run through some quick Q&A, but in general, don’t overdo it.
-It’s not a good idea to go into overload mode the day before the exam.
+It’s not a good idea to go into overload mode the day before (or the day of) the exam.
+Consider doing some exercise or something fun instead!

 **Get a good night’s rest**